About the Presenters

 Jennifer Marciniak is the assistant director for the Virtual Writing Center (VWC) at the University of Louisville.
 She is a PhD candidate in Rhetoric and Composition at UofL; her primary research interests are intersections between literacy sponsorship, higher education, and the oil and gas industry.
 She received her MA in Rhetoric and Composition from Texas A&M University – Corpus Christi in 2009.
 In her assistant director position, Jennifer is working to educate students and faculty on the different ways they can utilize the Virtual Writing Center, primarily virtual chat sessions, which include working with Blackboard Collaborate and Skype.
 Her past presentations on writing centers and consultant practices include the Southeast Writing Center Association Conference (2012) and National Council of Teachers of English National Conference (2008).

 Jessica L. McCarty, Ph.D., is a research scientist II at the Michigan Tech Research Institute in Ann Arbor, Michigan.
 She has a B.A. in Geography and Spanish from Morehead State University and an M.A. and Ph.D. in Geography from the University of Maryland, College Park.
 Previously an assistant professor at the University of Louisville (2008-2011), Jessica left the university to pursue full-time research opportunities.
-Jessica is an expert in satellite data analysis and Geographical Information Science for environmental applications and was awarded a NASA Earth and Space Science Fellowship for her work.
+Jessica is an expert in satellite data analysis and Geographical Information Science for environmental applications and was awarded a NASA Earth and Space Science Doctoral Fellowship and several NASA, USDA, and EPA grants for her work.
 As an assistant professor at the University of Louisville, Jessica taught introductory natural science general education classes and hybrid courses in remote sensing.
-Currently, Jessica is using many of the approaches and skills for online teaching to implement streamlined research environments for projects in the U.S., Canada, Russia, Ethiopia, and Rwanda, including advising research efforts and projects for advanced undergraduate and graduate students from the University of Louisville, Miami University (Ohio), University of Michigan, University of Maryland, and Michigan Technological University.
+Currently, Jessica is using many of the approaches and skills for online teaching to implement streamlined research environments for projects in the U.S., Canada, Russia, Ethiopia, and Senegal, including advising research efforts and projects for advanced undergraduate and graduate students from the University of Louisville, Miami University (Ohio), University of Michigan, University of Maryland, and Michigan Technological University.
+In fall 2014, she will teach two hybrid courses as an adjunct professor at Michigan Technological University and as a lecturer at the University of Michigan.

 Karen Hughes Miller